Microsoft Azure (Public Preview)¶

 terraform state list -id=249783e5-bcfd-480b-b8e8-5f8aaa7452e8

 2. Remove the object from the state.
-Make sure to wrap the object in single quotes, for example, replace the name with that returned in the previous step.
+Make sure to wrap the object in single quotes, for example, and replace the name with that returned in the previous step.

 terraform state rm 'module.collection["eastus"].azuread_service_principal.observe_service_principal'